RuiAAPeres/NSPortoWorkshop/README.md

 * A Macintosh with Xcode 6.0.
 * [Ruby](http://blog.zerosharp.com/installing-ruby-with-homebrew-and-rbenv-on-mac-os-x-mountain-lion/) and [Cocoapods](http://guides.cocoapods.org/using/getting-started.html) installed.
 We will make use of 3rd party libraries and it's important for you to get familiar with Cocoapods.

-## Feedback

-Any suggestion, please, create an [issue](https://github.com/RuiAAPeres/NSPortoWorkshop/issues/new).I will also accept Pull Requests.
-If you prefer, you can reach me via [email](mailto:rui.a.peres@gmail.com).

 ## F.A.Q

 1. **I don't know anything about programming, but I am interested, should I go?**